cewitte/Bookworm/README.md

 Branch: `challenge-2`

-Modify ContentView so that books rated as 1 star are highlighted somehow, such as having their name shown in red.
+Modify `ContentView` so that books rated as 1 star are highlighted somehow, such as having their name shown in red.

 ![Challenge 2](/images/challenge_2.gif)

+### Challenge 3

+Branch: `challenge-3`

+Add a new “date” attribute to the `Book` class, assigning `Date`.now to it so it gets the current date and time, then format that nicely somewhere in `DetailView`.

 ### Acknowledgments